labeveryday-cloud-projects/react-cognito-analytics-dashboard/README.md

 ## Project Overview

-This project is a React-based web application that demonstrates user authentication using AWS Cognito.
+This project is a React-based web application that demonstrates user authentication using [Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html).
 It includes features such as user registration, login, profile management, and access to protected routes.
-The application also integrates with a custom API built with AWS Lambda and API Gateway to fetch and display user analytics data.
+The application also integrates with a custom API built with [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) to fetch and display user analytics data.

 ## Purpose

 The main purposes of this application are:
-1. To showcase a robust authentication system using AWS Cognito in a React application.
+1. To showcase a robust authentication system using Amazon Cognito in a React application.
 2. To demonstrate the integration of a React frontend with AWS services (Cognito, Lambda, API Gateway).
 3. To provide a template for developers looking to implement similar authentication flows in their projects.
 4. To display how to create and consume protected API endpoints.